Amit-Dagan/Game-Of-Life/README.md

 Feel free to explore the code and customize the application to suit your preferences!

-## Screenshots
+## Demo

-Include screenshots or GIFs showcasing the application in action.
+GIF showcasing the application in action.

 ![Demo](/demo.gif)

 ## Author

-[Your Name]
+Amit Dagan

 If you have any questions or feedback, feel free to reach out.
 Thank you for checking out the Life Game Simulation!